Fabxx/Programming_Languages/README.md

 8. If you go to your repository on GitHub, you'll see a "Compare & pull" request button.
 Click on that button.
 9. Now submit the pull request (PR).
 10. If I accept your PR, then it will now be in the code, otherwise I will leave comments on how to improve your PR.

+## IMPORTANT NOTES
+-Do NOT submit PRs with folders containing compiled binaries/.o files -You can only share source code files/folders, along side with the compilation method (make or cmake is preferred, or a simple script file to compile with gcc/g++ commands).
+-You are not forced to follow a indentation style, just make sure the code is properly readable.